eg4000/SKU110K_CVPR19/README.md

 The dataset is provided for the exclusive use by the recipient and solely for academic and non-commercial purposes.

+The dataset can be downloaded from <a href="http://trax-geometry.s3.amazonaws.com/cvpr_challenge/SKU110K_fixed.tar.gz"> here</a> or <a href="https://drive.google.com/file/d/1iq93lCdhaPUN0fWbLieMtzfB1850pKwd">here</a>

+A pretrained model is provided <a href="https://drive.google.com/file/d/1f9tRzJSqjuUQzXz8WjJC0V_WD-8y_6wy/view?usp=sharing">here</a>.
+Note that its performance is slighly better than originally reported in the paper because of improved optimization.

 ##  CVPR 2020 Challenge
-The detection challenge will be held in CVPR 2020 Retail-Vision workshop.
+The detection challenge was held in CVPR 2020 Retail-Vision workshop.
 Please visit our [workshop page](https://retailvisionworkshop.github.io/) for more information.
 The data and evaluation code are available in the [challenge page](https://retailvisionworkshop.github.io/detection_challenge_2020/).

 ## Qualitative Results